anandu06dev/ng4StarterKit/README.md

 }
 ```

-**» Keep the state in sync**<br/>

-Angular's change detection provides notification of any changes to state values by `getter` accessor methods, if the values are bound in the template.
-This way, we keep the state in sync.
-Observables, Subjects or BehaviourSubjects can help to simplify asynchronous data-handling.
-When sharing data that should always be in sync, reactive extensions are good solutions to this situation.

 ## Observable Store

 We also can combine services with reactive extensions to emulate a reactive store.
 By holding an internal memory object